Introduction

 Infectious Waste

-What Are They - Infectious waste, also known as regulated medical waste, is generally considered to be any waste with the potential to spread disease through blood or other types of contamination if not handled properly.
+Infectious waste, also known as regulated medical waste, is generally considered to be any waste with the potential to spread disease through blood or other types of contamination if not handled properly.
 Common examples include:

-- Pathological Waste such as:
+- Pathological waste such as:

 - Liquid blood or other potentially infectious body fluids from humans or research animals